dr-Akari/qmk_firmware/docs/getting_started_make_guide.md

 `BOOTMAGIC_ENABLE`

-This allows you to hold a key (usually Escape by default) to reset the EEPROM settings that persist over power loss and ready your keyboard to accept new firmware.
+This allows you to hold a key (usually Escape by default) to reset the NVRAM settings that persist over power loss and ready your keyboard to accept new firmware.

 `MOUSEKEY_ENABLE`